-All about blood of
+All about block of the second second

 What is blood?

 Blood is the red fluid that is pumped around your body by the heart.

 It has many important jobs:

 - Carrying oxygen and nutrients to the lungs and tissues. - Making blood clots to stop your body from losing blood. - Carrying cells and antibodies that fight infections. - Taking waste products to the kidneys and liver which filter and clean the blood.